sympy/sympy/doc/src/guides/solving/solve-system-of-equations-algebraically.md

-# Solve a system of equations algebraically
+# Solve a System of Equations Algebraically

 Use SymPy to solve a system of equations algebraically.
 For example, $x^2 + y = 2, x - y = 4$ yields $\{(x = -3, y = -7), (x = 2, y = 2)\}$.